celiason/modelR/README.md

 Instructions for installing Meep can be found at https://meep.readthedocs.io/en/latest/Installation/

+The R script runMeep.R in the R folder is a good place to start.
+Here, you can select a model (with the `file` argument), change parameters (see a given model CTL file), image the structure in R, and produce reflectance curves in R.

 For variable refractive indices, use the R function XX.

 ## Credits